bskimball/gatsby-plugin-antd/README.md

 # gatsby-plugin-antd
-Use Ant Design with Gatsby
+Use Ant Design with Gatsby.
+This plugin uses the babel-plugin-import to dynamically import Ant Design components.

 ## Install
 `npm install gatsby-plugin-antd --save`